 If you are not a current client of Bereskin & Parr LLP, please do not include any information in this email that you or someone else considers confidential.
 You do not become a client of the firm until the firm agrees to act for you and confirms representation in writing.
 Until that time what you send us cannot be protected from disclosure.

-Bruna Kalinoski is an associate with Bereskin & Parr LLP and a member of the Litigation group.
+Bruna Kalinoski is an associate with Bereskin & Parr LLP, and a member of the Litigation group.
 Her practice focuses on all aspects of intellectual property litigation, including patents, trademarks and copyright, with an emphasis on complex patent litigation.
-She has experience litigating a broad range of technologies including pharmaceutical, telecommunications, high technology, software, from both a technical and economic/damages perspective.
+She has experience litigating a broad range of technologies, including pharmaceutical, telecommunications, high technology, and software, from both a technical and economic/damages perspective.

-In Canada, Bruna obtained significant experience in IP and Technology Law while interning at a multi-lingual law boutique with focus on IP, licensing, and international laws.
-She subsequently summered and articled at a full-service international law firm in the IP and Technology practice groups.
+In Canada, Bruna obtained her LL.M. degree from Osgoode Hall Law School and acquired significant exposure to IP and Technology laws while interning at a multilingual IP law boutique with focus on international licensing, franchising, and trademarks.
+While at Osgoode, Bruna also served as editor for IPilogue, Osgoode's Intellectual Property Law blog, and as a research and teaching assistant in both Contract Law and Tort Law.
+She subsequently summered and articled at a leading full-service international law firm in their IP Litigation and Technology practice groups.

-Prior to joining Bereskin & Parr, Bruna was an IP litigation associate at an international law firm where she practiced all aspects of intellectual property law litigation.
-She is fluent in Portuguese and conversational in Spanish.
+Bruna was called to the Ontario bar in 2019, and prior to joining Bereskin & Parr, she was an IP litigation associate at a leading full-service international law firm where she practiced all aspects of intellectual property law litigation, with special focus on pharmaceutical patent litigation.
+Bruna is fluent in Portuguese and conversational in Spanish.

-Advocates' Society Canadian Bar Association (CBA) Intellectual Property Institute of Canada (IPIC), Fellow Ontario Bar Association (OBA)
+Canadian Bar Association (CBA) Intellectual Property Institute of Canada (IPIC), Fellow Ontario Bar Association (OBA) The Advocates' Society